ju6ge/paperless-field-extractor/README.md

 # Future Work

 Depending on interesent and request the following future updates may come:
-- Contious Serving, using Webhooks to automatically trigger custom field extraction instead of requiring a timer setup
 - Automated Finetuning using LoRa on existing corpus of documents

 # LICENSE